 Getting help for persistent pelvic pain

-Some people find their pain gets better without treatment.
+Everyone’s experience of persistent pelvic pain is different.
+Some people’s pain gets better without treatment.
 Others need to work at reducing their pain over time.
-Everyone is different and there is no ‘one way’ to manage persistent (chronic) pelvic pain (PPP).

 Topics on this page

-Book a long appointment with your doctor so you have lots of time to talk about your pain.
+Book a long appointment with your doctor so you have time to talk about your pain.
 You can also bring a support person to your appointment if you need one.

 Investigating your pain